-What follows is an excerpt from Frank Viola’s upcoming book – ReGrace: What the Shocking Beliefs of the Great Christians Can Teach Us Today.
+What follows is an excerpt from Frank Viola’s new book – ReGrace: What the Shocking Beliefs of the Great Christians Can Teach Us Today.
 The endnotes which contain first-hand sources are not included in the excerpt.

 The Shocking Beliefs of John Calvin

 Beware of anything that competes with your loyalty to Jesus Christ.
 The greatest competitor of true devotion to Jesus is the service we do for Him.
 It is easier to serve than to pour out our lives completely for Him.
 The goal of the call of God is His satisfaction, not simply that we should do something for Him.

 ~ Oswald Chambers

 John Calvin played a significant role in the development of Reformed theology, a theology that still flourishes today.

 Hailed as a master theologian, the French Reformer’s writings still live and breathe in the twenty-first century.

 Calvin was a second-generation Reformer (he was twenty-six years younger than Martin Luther).

 Trained as a lawyer, he possessed a keen analytical mind.

 By all counts, Calvin was an intellectual.
 He wrote the original version of his famous Institutes of the Christian Religion when he was only twenty-seven years old, updating it throughout his life.
 (Some regard the Institutes to be the single most influential theological work in history.)